 Debian GNU/Linux 8 (Jessie)

-Download: Debian GNU/Linux 8 (Jessie)
+Download: Debian GNU/Linux 8 (Jessie) (Free)

-Ubuntu 16 LTS
+Ubuntu Server LTS

-The first variant of Ubuntu server is the LTS version (Long Term Support).
+The first variant of the Ubuntu server is the LTS version (Long Term Support).
 This LTS version of this Linux distro offers a five-year support cycle.
-The second Ubuntu Server variant is the rolling-release, with nine months of maintenance and security updates.
-One of the pros of Ubuntu Server is, this Linux server is an out-of-the-box server ready.
+The second Ubuntu Server variant is the rolling-release with nine months of maintenance and security updates.
+One of the pros of Ubuntu Server is, that this headless Linux server is an out-of-the-box server ready.

-Download: Ubuntu 16 LTS
+Download: Ubuntu Server LTS (Free)

-Open SUSE Linux Enterprise Server
+Open SUSE Linux Enterprise Server OS

 This Linux server OS is based on the open-source openSUSE Linux distro, formerly known as SUSE Linux.
 Open SUSE has two derivatives: Leap and Tumbleweed.
 For those who are looking for Linux server distribution with longer release cycles and stability, then Leap is meant for you.
 Tumbleweed, on the other hand, fashions rolling release with up-to-date packages such as Linux kernel and SAMBA, which is apt for power users.